 We compare security, extra features, ease of use, and more to help you decide.

 1Password is a well-organized and security-focused password manager that reliably protects personal data with advanced security.
-All of 1Password’s basic and additional features work exactly as promised, and I especially like 1Password’s Watchtower that lets you easily see if any of your data is at risk.
-I’m also a fan of 1Password’s Travel Mode that hides specific vaults on your devices — a must-have for frequent travelers.
+All of 1Password’s basic and additional features work exactly as promised, and I especially like 1Password’s Watchtower, which lets you easily see if any of your data is at risk.
+I’m also a fan of 1Password’s Travel Mode, which hides specific vaults on your devices — a must-have for frequent travelers.
 It was a bit disappointing to see that 1Password doesn’t have a free version or a money-back guarantee, but its plans are all affordable and you can try them with a 14-day free trial.

 Frequently Asked Questions

 How do I find the best antivirus for me?

 The first thing to do is to understand what you need — all antiviruses come with different internet security tools to help you stay protected, so identifying what level of protection you want will help you figure out which product is right for you.

 Some antiviruses have a virtual private network (VPN), some have safe browsing extensions, and some have a password manager.
 Some only work on certain operating systems, while others cover all operating systems across multiple devices.

 It’s important to compare the best antiviruses on the market to find the perfect one with the functionality you need.